Mallikarjuna jyotirling

 • Kartheekai Mahothsavam: It is one of the most auspicious months in the Indian calendar.
 Devotees light numbers of deepams are in the Srisailam temple campus.

-• Sravanamahothsavam: This festival held in the Shravan month (August / September).
+• Sravanamahothsavam: This festival is held in the Shravan month (August / September).
 Also, the Akhanda Sivanama Sankeerthana (Bhajans) takes place around the clock throughout the month.

 How To Reach